AMATI-TP-02/sentiment-analysis-ml/README.md

 ```
 ### Results
 The results of the model, including predictions and evaluation metrics, are saved in the following files:
-- CristaSpices_ReviewsModel_Processed.h5: Contains the trained LSTM model in HDF5 format.
+- CristaSpices_ReviewsModel.h5: Contains the trained LSTM model in HDF5 format.
-- CristaSpices_ReviewsModel_Processed.zip: Contains the TensorFlow.js version of the trained model for web deployment.
+- CristaSpices_ReviewsModel.zip: Contains the TensorFlow.js version of the trained model for web deployment.